poojapandule/book-review/README.md

-# Project Setup and Start Guide
+# Book Review Project Setup

 This project uses Laravel as the framework and SQLite as the database.
 To set up and start the project, follow these steps: